fedbiomed/fedbiomed/README.md

 ## Model Hashing and Enabling Model Approve

 Fed-BioMed offers optional model approval feature to approve the models requested by the researcher.
-This model approval process is done by hashing/checksum oparation by the ModelManager of node instance.
+This model approval process is done by hashing/checksum operation by the ModelManager of node instance.
 When the `MODEL_APPROVE` mode is enabled, node should register/approve model files before performing the training.
 For testing and easy development, there are already presented default models by Fed-BioMed for the tutorials that we provide in the `notebooks` directory.
 However, node can also enable or disable the mode for allowing default models to perform training.

 #### Config file for security parameters

-Enabling model approval mode, allowing default Fed-BioMed models and the hashing algorithm that will be performed for the checksum oparation can be configurred from the config file of the node.
+Enabling model approval mode, allowing default Fed-BioMed models and the hashing algorithm that will be performed for the checksum operation can be configurred from the config file of the node.
 The following code snippet represents an example security section of config file with default values.

 ```
 [default]